 - Add the sausages and return to the oven for 10 minutes.

-- Working quickly, remove the dish from the oven and poor in the batter all in one go.
+- Working quickly, remove the dish from the oven and pour in the batter all in one go.
 Quickly return to the oven.
-Bake for 25-30 minutes until the the batter is puffed up, golden brown and crispy.
+Bake for 25-30 minutes until the batter is puffed up, golden brown and crispy.